Unit weight of steel bars – How to calculate?

 Steel bar unit weight is the weight of steel per unit volume.
 Its SI unit is kg/m3.
 The unit weight of steel is typically measured as follows

-• Kilogrammes per cubic metre (7850 kg/m3),
+• Kilogrammes per cubic meter (7850 kg/m3),

-• Kilo Newton per cubic metre (78.5 kN/m3),
+• Kilo Newton per cubic meter (78.5 kN/m3),

-• Grams per cubic centimetre (7.85 g/cm3).
+• Grams per cubic centimeter (7.85 g/cm3).

-unit weight of steel bars
+Unit weight of steel

-unit weight of steel bars
+Unit weight of steel bars

 Calculation of weight of steel bars per Running Meter